 March 21, 2013: Community Education Councils 2, 21 and 30 have passed resolutions opposing the inBloom project and in support of protecting student privacy and parental consent.
 Many more CECs and Community Boards follow.

-April 19, 2013: Louisiana State Superintendent, John White, agrees to pull the state of Louisiana out of the inBloom project due to privacy concerns.
+April 19, 2013: Louisiana State Superintendent, John White, agrees to pull the state of Louisiana out of the inBloom project due to parent protests and privacy concerns.

 April 30, 2013: On April 30, 2013, Class Size Matters and 23 other sponsors and held a Town hall meeting at Brooklyn Borough Hall about inBloom, Inc. About 150 parents and community members attended, and the event was covered by Village Voice: NYC Parents Grill Department of Education Over Private Student Data Cloud ; EdSurge: NYC Parents Raise Questions About InBloom; The Indypendent: How Murdoch, Bill Gates and Big Corporations Are Data Mining Our Schools;WINS radio/CBS: Parents Irate Over NYC DOE Plan To Give Student Data To Nonprofit Organization ; Brooklyn Daily Eagle: Parents eye city plan to give individual student records to private biz.
 Though NYSED sends observers, they refuse to answer questions.
 Gates Foundation and inBloom Inc. turn down our invitations.
 NYC DOE does answer questions and reveals that confidential student data has already been shared with inBloom Inc. More on this event here.